Counseling, therapy, and psychology are often stereotyped by society with misconceptions and stigma.

-Counseling has been defined as a process between a client and therapist to explore difficulties, learn to see things clearly, and facilitate positive change (Sexton, 1996).
+Counseling is a process between a client and therapist to explore difficulties, learn to see things clearly, and facilitate positive change (Sexton, 1996).

 The process is built on a relationship of trust, confidentiality, and mutual respect.
 The practice of counseling has roots in humanistic, behavioral, and cognitive traditions.
 All of which are also seen and utilized in positive psychology.